FAQ

 Washrooms can be accessed at the following locations:

-Visitor and Heritage Information Centre (10 Father David Bauer Drive)
+Visitor Information Centre (10 Father David Bauer Drive)

 City Hall (100 Regina Street South) Accessible washroom and baby changing table available